Skip to main content

 The focus of recent discussions is shifting to another related question, whether such directors are obliged to take stakeholders’ interests into consideration beyond the requirements of laws and regulations and should be held liable against their corporations for failure to do so.
 Unlike the previous question, there are two opposing approaches to this question.
 On the one hand, there is a traditional approach that denies such obligation and liability of directors emphasizing that directors owe their responsibility to the company and its shareholders, and that they are granted wide discretion in deciding how to improve the firm value.

 On the other hand, there are new developments in case law in Japan and the United States that limit the discretion of directors to a certain extent.
 In Japan, Tokyo District Court held in a shareholders’ derivative suit concerning the meltdown of Fukushima 1st Nuclear Power Plant that former directors of Tokyo Electric Power Company were in breach of their duty of care for not taking preventive measures against the occurrence of a huge tsunami and ordered the defendants to pay 13.3 trillion Japanese Yen.
-Also in the United States, courts in the state of Delaware are recently expanding the scope of the so-called Caremark duty of oversight, denying motions to dismiss by directors in cases where there was no specific violations of laws or regulations.
+Also in the United States, recent decisions by Delaware courts denied motions to dismiss by defendant directors for their breach of the so-called Caremark duty of oversight, seemingly expanding its scope to cases where there was no specific violations of laws or regulations.

 To avoid such a chilling effect, this article seeks to clarify when and why the business judgment rule should be limited when corporations are involved in businesses which may produce large negative externalities.
 The article analyzes the Tokyo District Court decision on the TEPCO derivative suit and recent discussions regarding the expansion of the Caremark duty of oversight.
 It analyzes multiple perspectives supporting the expansion of the duty of oversight to illuminate possible justifications for the expansion and depicts how the differences in these perspectives affect their scope of application.